Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Athanasios Pallis

 - Restorative capacity.
 The ability to recover to a level of service similar to, or even above a baseline, prior to the disruption.

-Since maritime transport networks are composed of nodes and links, the concept of resilience has several implications over components such as modes, infrastructure, and terminals.
+Since maritime transport networks are composed of nodes and links, the concept of resilience has several implications for components such as modes, infrastructure, and terminals.
 Depending on the position of the port in the transport hierarchy, its vulnerability and resilience may have different consequences.
-The vulnerability of maritime networks has different considerations depending on if the port is a hub or a gateway.
+The vulnerability of maritime networks has different implications depending on whether the port is a hub or a gateway.
 Disruptions at a hub will mostly impact maritime shipping networks, while disruptions at a gateway will mostly impact the hinterland.
 Logistical networks are also vulnerable to disruptions impacting one element of the supply chain and the connected activities that are upstream and downstream.

 The resilience concept is often associated with other related key concepts:

 - Agility refers to the speed of the adaption process, such as making fast and seamless changes when faced with disruptions.
 Rapid response and build-in policies and processes that facilitate change are attributes of an agile entity.
 An agile supply chain tries to achieve faster delivery and lead time flexibility.
 It deploys new technologies and methods, utilizes information systems, technologies, and data interchange facilities, integrates the whole business process, and enhances innovations throughout the chain.
-An agile port company typically relies on a flat organizational structure to speed up information flows among different departments and develops close and trust-based relationships with their customers and suppliers.
+An agile port company typically relies on a flat organizational structure to speed up information flows between different departments and develops close and trust-based relationships with its customers and suppliers.